Pressure Injuries

 Skin grafts are useful for large, shallow defects.
 However, because grafts do not add to blood supply, measures must be taken to prevent pressure from developing to the point of ischemia and further breakdown.

 Surgery may rapidly improve the quality of life in patients with pressure injuries.
-Surgical outcomes are best if preceded by optimal treatment of undernutrition and comorbid disorders.
+Surgical outcomes are best if preceded by optimal treatment of underlying risk factors such as undernutrition and comorbid disorders.

 Prognosis for Pressure Injuries

-Prognosis for early-stage pressure injuries is excellent with timely, appropriate treatment, but healing typically requires weeks.
-After 6 months of treatment, most stage 2 pressure injuries, about half of stage 3 injuries, and some stage 4 injuries resolve.
+The prognosis for early-stage pressure injuries is excellent with timely, appropriate treatment, but healing typically requires weeks.
+More advanced pressure injuries require longer healing time.

 Pressure injuries often develop in patients who are receiving suboptimal care and/or have significant disorders that impair wound healing (eg, diabetes, undernutrition, peripheral arterial disease).
-If care of the injury and management of concurrent disorders cannot be improved, long-term outcome is poor, even if short-term wound healing is accomplished.
+If care of the injury and management of concurrent disorders cannot be optimized, long-term outcomes may be poor, even if short-term wound healing is accomplished.

 Prevention of Pressure Injuries